SamuelSchmidgall/Book-Repository/README.md

 - Godel Escher Bach
 - Logic and Language Models for Computer Science
 - Introduction to Algorithms (CHPTs from CS483)
-- Why Greatness Cannot be Planned (IP)
+- Why Greatness Cannot be Planned
 - Maddox: Synthesis of Ethics and Law for Computing Professionals
 - Operating Systems Concepts (4th Edition)